Training for pharmacists

 We support pharmacists to complete a range of courses including post-graduate diplomas, non-medical prescribing and advanced practice courses.

 The pre-registration year for pharmacists is aimed at supporting the transition from pharmacy student to registered qualified pharmacist.

 In order to fulfil this goal you will be required to demonstrate that you have the requisite knowledge, skills and attitudes and that they can be applied in a practice setting.

 This pre-registration training aims to support your development to become a competent and confident practising pharmacist.
 The training can be undertaken in hospital, community or split placement formats (e.g. hospital with CCG/GP).

-We have a variety of hospital trusts/split placements and community placements with opportunities for pre-registration pharmacists across Yorkshire and the Humber.
+We have a variety of hospital trusts/split placements and community placements with opportunities for pre-registration pharmacists across the north.

 The foundation period of a pharmacists development is pivotal.
 It allows the individual to transition from undergraduate/pre-registration student to independent registered practitioner.
 They need to apply the skills, knowledge and behaviours they have learnt into their day to day practice.
 To achieve this they will utilise work-based learning principles to reflect, learn and improve as a pharmacist.

 It is expected that Foundation pharmacists will work towards achievement of the Royal Pharmaceutical Society Foundation Pharmacist Framework.
 They will need to develop a portfolio to support their reflections and demonstrate their development.
 This will allow them to use the clinical knowledge they have learnt and apply it to a wide range of real life situations.
 By reflecting on their performance they will grow as a pharmacist and be on the pathway to advanced practice.
 To aid their development they should be supported by a supervisor.
 The supervisor will support the foundation pharmacist to achieve self-directed learning.